 Get access to a FREE week of menus

-To the left, is a MOMables™ version of a packaged convenience lunch that kids get to “assemble” themselves.
+This is a MOMables™ version of a packaged convenience lunch that kids get to “assemble” themselves.

 Our version: fresh whole wheat roll, nitrate free turkey, real cheddar cheese, fresh apple slices, a juicy plum and a pickle.
 What’s a fresh sandwich without a pickle?

-We know making a sandwich is not rocket science; so why anyone would purchase the packaged version below… we are not sure.
+We know making a sandwich is not rocket science, so why anyone would purchase the packaged version below… we are not sure.
 If you’ve wondered what exactly comes in a packaged lunch… check out this post.

 The boxed sub sandwich lunch contains a small loaf of “made with whole grain” bread, pressed turkey luncheon meat, and processed cheese slices, all individually wrapped in plastic, plus a squeeze packet of mayonnaise and a marshmallow crispy rice dessert treat.
 That’s all.